 You probably already have a few ideas of what you want to grow in your new greenhouse.
 That’s great, but it’s important to remember to keep things simple to begin with.

 Some plants grow in a greenhouse with very little effort, while others need constant care and attention.
 Low-maintenance plants are the best way to get started, with some of your options including:

 - Onions (both bulb and spring)

 That being said, once you’ve decided on which low-maintenance crops you want to grow, don’t be afraid to add in something a little extra special.
-Pick something that you absolutely love that cannot be grown without a greenhouse or potting shed.
+Pick something that you absolutely love that cannot be grown without a greenhouse, potting shed, or converted growing shed.
 This could be exotic flowers, tropical fruits, or anything else that catches your fancy.

 Buy a Greenhouse Thermometer

 A greenhouse can quickly turn uncomfortably hot during the summer months while dropping to below freezing over the winter.
 Most plants won’t tolerate such temperature extremes, making it key that you stay on top of temperature control.

 Buying a greenhouse thermometer is the first step.
 This allows you to monitor fluctuating temperatures throughout the year.